Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 1. Scalability: this model scales very well.
 There is no additional overhead to deduplicate messages, nor do we need to determine who is winning the race to potentially send messages back to the device.
-Also, no additional edge hub does keep a connection for the device - which helps with the scale requirement on the IoT Hub itself.
+Also, no additional edge hub keeps a connection for the leaf device, which helps with the scale requirement on the IoT Hub itself.
 1. Simple: the deployment is simple to start with and maintain.
 1. Low cost: No redundant hardware is used, which helps keeping the operational cost down.